bradhowes/SoundFonts/README.md

 <img src="https://github.com/bradhowes/SoundFonts/blob/main/images/landscape.png?raw=true" alt="App shown in landscape orientation on iPhone"/>
 </p>

-This is an iOS (and soon-to-be macOS!) application that acts as a polyphonic synthesizer.
-It uses an`AVAudioUnitSampler` instance to generate the sounds for touched keys.
+This is an iOS application that acts as a polyphonic synthesizer.
+It uses an `AVAudioUnitSampler` instance to generate the sounds for touched keys.
 The sounds that are available come from _sound font_ files such as those available [online](http://www.synthfont.com/links_to_soundfonts.html) for free (and of variable quality).
 There are four sound font files that are bundled with the application, and more can be added via the iCloud integration.